 This IAOM course utilizes a systematic approach of analyzing pathoanatomy with short and precise clinical assessments to differentially diagnose elbow, wrist, and thumb problems.
 Emphasis is given to exact surface anatomy in the assessment and treatment of distal upper extremity disorders, where being off a mere 3 mm in palpation can lead to an ineffective technique.
 Our treatment strategies incorporate manual techniques and exercise recommendations specific to the problem that will avoid creating pathology elsewhere which can so often happen in this complex region.

 Special topics include: updates on connective tissue research; biceps tendinopathy versus bicipitoradial bursitis; complications and considerations of lateral elbow pain that differentiates humeroradial joint from various tendinopathies from radial neuropathy; medial elbow tendinopathy versus ulnar and median neuropathies; static and dynamic instabilities of the elbow and wrist; carpal tunnel syndrome; and, osteoarthritis of the thumb versus de Quervain syndrome versus intersection syndrome.

-8 hrs of this course is a self-pace on-line course available 24/7.
-It is segmented into lecture modules plus module assessments to gauge your understanding (must meet a minimum score prior to moving to the next module).
-You are able to start and stop your viewing time as needed.
-Your course certificate will be available for you to print upon completion of the course.
+The online study is self-paced and available 24/7.
+It is segmented into lecture modules plus module assessments to gauge understanding (must meet a minimum score prior to moving to the next module).
+Viewing time can be started and stopped as desired.
+Course certificates can be printed upon completion of the course.

 Target Group: PT, PTA, ATC, OT, OTA